If you have any questions about our curriculum, please contact the school directly.

 Synthetic phonics is a method of teaching reading which first teaches the letter sounds and then builds up to blending these sounds together to achieve full pronunciation of whole words.
 Synthetic phonics teaches the phonemes (sounds) associated with the graphemes (letters).

-Spelling at Bilton Infant School
+Spelling in School

 Each week pupils are expected to learn a set of spellings based upon a wide range of spelling patterns and common exception words.